nanaimi/nanaimi.github.io/_pages/about.md

 Hi there, welcome to my site.
 I am a student at ETH Zurich specializing in signal processing and machine learning.
 I have worked on projects in autonomous robotics ([DroGone](http://drogone.com)) at the [Autonomous Systems Lab](https://asl.ethz.ch/), [adversarial attacks in machine learning](https://arxiv.org/abs/2206.06761), reinforcement learning, and [3D vision](https://github.com/nanaimi/HoleDet).
 Feel free to connect with me on any of the topics or projects I have worked on.
 Thoughts and opinions shared on this website are my own.

-I am currently searching for interesting topics for a Master's Thesis.
-My interests lie in self-supervised learning in video, information theoretic machine learning, and energy-based self-supervised learning.
+I am currently doing my Master's Thesis at the Computer Vision Lab at ETH Zurich on the topic of implicit neural representations for compression.
+My interests currently lie in representation learning, self-supervised learning, and compression.